PaddlePaddle/FastDeploy/docs/get_started/ernie-4.5.md

 For FastDeploy installation, refer to the [Installation Guide](./installation/README.md).

 ## Prepare the Model
-Specify `--model baidu/ERNIE-4.5-300B-A47B-Paddle` during deployment to automatically download the model from AIStudio with support for resumable transfers.
+Specify `--model baidu/ERNIE-4.5-300B-A47B-Paddle` or ```--model baidu/ERNIE-4.5-VL-424B-A47B-PT``` during deployment to automatically download the model from AIStudio with support for resumable transfers.
 Alternatively, you can download the model manually from other sources.
-Note that FastDeploy requires the model in Paddle format.
 For more details, see the [Supported Models List](../supported_models.md).

 ## Start the Service

 >💡 **Note**: Since the model parameter size is 300B-A47B,, on an 80G * 8-GPU machine, specify `--quantization wint4` (wint8 is also supported, where wint4 requires 4 GPUs and wint8 requires 8 GPUs).
+> When using HuggingFace models (torch format), you need to enable `--load_choices "default_v1"`.

 Execute the following command to start the service.
 For configuration details, refer to the [Parameter Guide](../parameters.md):